Physical therapy may not be the first place you think to look when facing issues due to menopause.

 If you’re going through menopause, here are some examples of how Washington DC physical therapy can help you.

 1. It Helps Maintain Bone Density

 Estrogen loss can cause a reduction in bone density, which means that the production of new bone tissue slows down.

 This is also called osteopenia, which means that you have lower bone density than you normally should.

 In many cases, the result is osteoporosis, which is a serious condition affecting millions of people in the United States.

 Osteoporosis causes your bones to weaken and become brittle, breaking easily.

 It is estimated that approximately 50% of women in the United States will break a bone due to issues with osteoporosis.

-The best way to prevent osteoporosis is early intervention, including strength training.
+The best way to prevent osteoporosis is early intervention, including strength training and running.

 Increasing your muscle strength also encourages your bones to strengthen by creating new bone tissue to support the growing muscles.